Top Dog (1995 film)

-Top Dog is a 1995 buddy cop action comedy film directed by Aaron Norris and starring Chuck Norris.
+Top Dog is a 1995 American buddy cop action comedy film directed by Aaron Norris and starring Chuck Norris.
 Written by Aaron Norris and Tim Grayem, it was Norris' last film to release theatrically before he shifted to direct-to-video films for several years.

 In the film, Norris' character, Jake Wilder, is partnered with Reno, a police dog, whose handler was killed.
 Jake and Reno investigate a plot by domestic terrorists to attack a conference on unity.
 Jake and Reno survive assassination attempts and several hand-to-hand fights with the terrorists and eventually discover enough clues to foil the attack.
 The film is set in San Diego and was largely filmed there.

 The film received mainly negative reviews, and its box office was negatively impacted by the timing of its release, only 9 days after the Oklahoma City bombing.

 Plot

 The film opens as two white nationalists destroy an apartment complex in which most of the residents are minorities.
 Veteran police officer, Sgt.
 Lou Swanson, and his police dog, Reno, investigate the crime and realize the explosives are military in style.
 Their investigation takes them to the harbor, where they find a ship loaded with weapons.
 They are discovered and shot.
 Lou dies, but Reno survives.

-Maverick cop Jake Wilder (Chuck Norris), is called by police captain Ken Callahan (Clyde Kusatsu), who requests Jake to take over the case.
+Maverick cop Jake Wilder, is called by police captain Ken Callahan, who requests Jake to take over the case.
 Jake is angered that he has to work with Reno, despite Reno proving himself capable through a battle training scenario.

 Meanwhile, Neo-Nazis are trying to smuggle weapons across the border from Mexico.
 It is implied that they murdered their Mexican arms dealers.
 They are stopped by the Border Patrol and try to escape, but their car is destroyed in the process.

 Jake and Reno survive an assassination attempt at Jake's home.
 Afterwards, Jake is visiting his mother, who reveals that Adolf Hitler's birthday will be the following day.
 Jake realizes this a clue, and takes off running.
 The police department works with the sheriff's office, as well as the FBI in determining where the Neo-Nazis are going to hit.
 One officer reveals that on Hitler's birthday (April 20), the Pope, and several other of his esteemed bishops will host the Coalition for Racial Unity.

 As the Neo-Nazis hitmen are practicing for their attack, the leaders are revealed not to be just one white supremacist group, but an alliance of several including the Ku Klux Klan, the Aryan Nations, and the Church of the Creator.
 They plan to use their attack on the Coalition for Racial Unity as an opportunity to unite all the Neo-Nazi groups in the US, as well as the world.